 - Taxing cigarettes, bans on advertising and support to help quit smoking are all critical to accelerate the decline of smoking.

-Tobacco smoking is one of the world’s largest health problems.
-Over the course of the 20th century, it killed around 100 million people, most of them in today’s rich countries.5 The health burdens of smoking are now moving from high-income to low-to-middle income countries; some estimates have suggest that one billion people could die from tobacco over the 21st century.6,7
+Tobacco smoking has already been one of the world’s largest health problems for many decades.
+Over the course of the 20th century, it killed around 100 million people, most of them in today’s rich countries.2 The health burdens of smoking are now moving from high-income to low-to-middle income countries; some estimates have suggest that one billion people could die from tobacco over the 21st century.3,4

-Every seventh death in the world (13%) was the result of direct smoking in 2017; a further 2% was the result of secondhand smoke.
-This means 15% – close to 1-in-6 deaths was the result of tobacco.
+According to the estimates of the IHME about 13% of deaths worldwide was the result of direct smoking in 2017; a further 2% was the result of secondhand smoke.
+This means 15% – about 1-in-7 deaths – was the result of tobacco.